xagau/herc-edge-login/README.md

 Disclaimer: These documents were written on April 21, 2018 from a MacOS running High Sierra.
 These instructions were not tested on other OS.

-# Things I needed to change
-- gradle dependencies
-- setting up android SDK
-- making sure I had all the support files and the right ADK

 # useful terminal commands like grepping and find

 Tools you'll need: android studio SDK and genymotion.